praydog/uevr-docs/src/usage/vr_controller_bindings.md

 UEVR implements (or attempts to implement) 1:1 mappings from a default Xbox controller to a VR controller.

+These can be rebound in a few ways:

+1. If using OpenXR, you can modify the bindings under Runtime
+2. If using SteamVR/OpenVR, they can be remapped like a normal VR game
+3. If using Steam with any runtime, Steam Input can be used to remap the buttons as well

 ## Default Bindings

 * Left thumbstick: Move